ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 # Python DevNet Learning Lab
 In the section above, you used Postman, which is a browser plugin that allows you to send HTTP requests to REST (Representational State Transfer) APIs on the controller.
 In the case of the Cisco Open SDN Controller, those APIs are generated from Yang models and exposed via [“RESTCONF”](https://tools.ietf.org/html/draft-ietf-netconf-restconf-04) .

 Another way to call the same APIs is via Python, which is the focus of this section of the lab.
-The Python code here is presented as a series of scripts that you can run on an Ubuntu VM, available via “ssh cisco@198.18.134.28”.
+The Python code here is presented as a series of scripts that you can run on an Ubuntu VM, available via `ssh cisco@198.18.134.28`.
 The password is C1sco12345.
 When you log in, a script will be run to update the VM for this exercise, and so you will need to provide the password so that the script can run with sudo permissions.
 You can look at the end of the ~/.bashrc file to see what is happening if you are curious.

 The scripts (and this document) come from this project in GitHub: